armory/documentation/_user_guides/kayenta.md

    `${ #stage('Identify Baseline')['context']['artifacts'][0]['metadata']['sourceServerGroup'] }`

-   (For Datadog, we want to prepend `autoscaling_group:` to this so we get the correct Datadog tag.
+   (For Datadog, we want to prepend `autoscaling_group:` to this so we get the correct Datadog tag.)

+   (For New Relic, you'll create a WHERE clause for the NRQL query to select by.
+If your code is adding a custom attribute to your data, which we do recommend, you'll want to add the clause where, like `version='${...}'`)

    The canary server group can be retrieved with the SpEL: